brandtkeller/opa-policy-tests/README.md

 - Ability to target static manifest

 ## Open Questions
-- How do we process exclusions?
-    - does rego allow for this directly?
 - Can we make the pass/fail configurable?
     - Let the user define threshold for pass or fail
     - allows policy to be written from either checking for compliant or non-compliant